Septias/specs/group-membership/README.md

 and the current timestamp,
 then sends out a message to all current members.

-Wher removing a member,
+When removing a member,
-devices adds a new element with the flag set to false and the current timestamp, then sends out a message to all current members and removed member.
+a device adds a new element with the flag set to false and the current timestamp, then sends out a message to all current members and the removed member.

 When receiving a message,
-client merges the received member list with its local member list.
+the client merges the received member list with its local member list.
 Timestamps in the received member list which appear to be in the future are corrected to the current timestamp.
-If timestamp is more than 60 days in the past, it is replaced with 0.
+If the timestamp is more than 60 days in the past, it is replaced with 0.
 Elements with the flag set to false and timestamp equal to 0 are removed